GabrielR22/Thread-safe-logger/README.md

 Thanks for your attention!
 //---------------------------

 This is a thread safe logger designed by me.
 It was used in conjuction with another code to log data to SQL.

 The solution files are just for design process and not for direct usage.

-This code is made to be implemented in your project and from there use it.
+This code is made to be implemented in your project, not to be used as DLL, LIB or EXE.

 The code is very well commented, but below there is some details about it's usage: